nollieheel/app-ror/README.md

 #### Properties

 - `base_dir` - The main (parent) directory of the project.
 Defaults to name of resource.
-- `dir_app` - Location of project.
+- `app_dir` - Location of project.
 Can be absolute path, or relative to `base_dir`.
 Defaults to: `current`.
-- `dir_log` - Directory where Sidekiq logs are to be stored.
+- `log_dir` - Directory where Sidekiq logs are to be stored.
 Can be absolute path, or relative to `base_dir`.
 Defaults to: `shared/log`.
-- `dir_pidfile` - Directory where Sidekiq writes the pidfile.
+- `pidfile_dir` - Directory where Sidekiq writes the pidfile.
 Can be absolute path, or relative to `base_dir`.
-Defaults to: `shared/tmp/logs`.
+Defaults to: `shared/tmp/pids`.
-- `path_config` - Location of Sidekiq config file.
+- `conf_path` - Location of Sidekiq config file.
 Can be absolute path, or relative to `base_dir`.
 Defaults to: `current/config/sidekiq.yml`.
+- `environment` - Sidekiq Ruby environment.
+Default: `production`.
+- `workers` - Number of desired Sidekiq workers.
+Defaults to 1.
 - `user` - User to run Sidekiq.
 - `group` - Group name of user.
 Defaults to name of user.
-- `num_workers` - Number of desired Sidekiq workers.
-Defaults to 1.
-- `upstart_starton` - Specify here the name of the dependent upstart service for Sidekiq (e.g. redis6379).
-Defaults to false for no dependency.
+- `dependency` - Specify here the name of the dependent upstart/systemd service for Sidekiq (e.g. local Redis service).
+Defaults to: `{ :upstart => false, :systemd => false }` indicating no dependency.
+- `env_file` - File containing OS env variables needed for Sidekiq to run.
+Useful if not using Ruby management tools (rbenv, chruby, etc.).
+Defaults to: `/home/{user}/.etc/ruby_env`.

 ## License and Authors

-Author:: Earth U (<iskitingbords @ gmail.com>)
+Author:: Earth U (<iskitingbords@gmail.com>)